roblevay/T2764/Lab 14 Troubleshooting.md

 ## Step 1: Download and Run the PowerShell Script

-Download and execute the PowerShell file as administrator:
+Download and execute the PowerShell file as administrator (click on Raw and then click the down-pointing arrow):

 ```
 Troubleshooting/Ex1.ps1